Please enter search criteria

 The value of a given textbook through the online buyback is typically wholesale.
 Wholesale value is the current market value based on MBS analytics.
 Follow the buyback link above to check the value of your books.

 Most used books are considered multiple use items and may contain some highlighting or writing.
 This is not the case for study guides, workbooks, lab / special manuals, and law books.
 No more than 6 pages of the book can have writing.
 Many books come with CDs, manuals, or other supplementary materials.
 When selling a book back these items may be required.
-We do not buy items with any kind of visible damage including but not limited to water / liquid damage, spine damage, loose or missing pages, and books with torn, taped, or missing covers.
+Items should be free of any kind of visible damage including but not limited to water / liquid damage, spine damage, loose or missing pages, and books with torn, taped, or missing covers.
 Books must be in sellable condition to be purchased.
-We do not accept instructor's, teacher or professional editions or international editions.
+Instructor's, teacher or professional editions or international editions are not accepted.

 Yes.
 The student will be billed through Student Business Services the difference between the original purchase price and amount paid to rent the textbook.